status-im/pm/notes/transcript10.md

 # Core
 22:00 - 23:00

-Jarrad: Yeah a free course on that is to review digital tracker and also update it so either way we'll be mindful that.
+Jarrad: Yeah a free course on that is to review pivotaltracker and also update it so either way we'll be mindful that.
 It's also worth noting that we are also in our research phase so if you've got any feedback on how things are going if there's anything that's not smooth or any way we can improve our processes please let us know so we can make adaptations.

 Oskar: So just briefly do we have any updates from either Core, Core Browser, or Core Chat that's not covered in the previous updates?